cernoh/physics_alevel/4. Mechanics and Materials/definitions/Conservation of Momentum.md

 # Conservation of Momentum

-Total momentum of a system before an event, must be equal to the total mometnum of the system after the event , assuming no external forces act.
+The total momentum of a system before an event, must be equal to the total momentum of the system after the event, assuming no external forces act